davideas/FlexibleAdapter/ISSUE_TEMPLATE.md

 2) For questions / new feature / improvement
 - [ ] Simply Erase all this text and ask your question;

-3) To have your app added to the list
+3) To have your App added to the list
 - [ ] Simply Erase all this text and provide your app's name.